suhuf/improved-engine/README.md

 Object detection via openCV for input mirroring and other stuff (theortically).

-Example of OpenCV object detection in action:
+Example of my OpenCV object detection in action: